Logo Anja Jepsen Photography

 • Toy hunt: Roll a ball or place an interesting toy some distance away.
 Photograph your baby as it crawls enthusiastically after it or reaches out for it.
 The dynamics, the motion blur and the pure enthusiasm make these shots particularly lively.

 • Discovery tours: Let your baby explore freely, be it in the living room, in the garden or in a park.
-Take photos of them exploring different textures, shapes and objects: Leaves, blades of grass, a rug, a drawer.
+Photograph it as it explores different textures, shapes and objects: Leaves, blades of grass, a rug, a drawer.
 The natural curiosity and concentrated facial expressions as it explores are beautiful.
 These documentary shots show your baby as a tireless explorer.

 • Interaction with the environment: At 9 months, babies want to touch, open, close and pull out everything.
 Photograph these interactions: The baby opens a drawer, pulls books off the shelf, plays with boxes or examines household objects.
 These everyday moments will later become wonderful memories of this curious phase.